-Students will receive a Subject Selection Page from their mentor teacher on Monday, 31st July.
-This will assist student complete the online subject selection.
-An example the page is below.
-This also includes important dates for subjection selection.
+Students will receive a Subject Selection Page from their mentor teacher on Tuesday the 30th of July.
+This will assist students to complete the online subject selection.
+An example of this page is included below.
+This also includes important dates for subject selection.

-In order to make some smart choices about future subject selections all Year 11 Students need to do five things.
+In order to make some smart choices about future subject selections all Year 10 and 11 students need to do five things.

-- 1. Download onto your device the 2024 Senior Course Selection Handbook (available from 31 July) and read through it. - 2.
-Attend the Senior Course Information Night on Wednesday, 2nd August at 7.00pm. - 3.
+- 1. Download onto your device the 2025 Senior Course Selection Handbook (available from the 29th of July) and read through it. - 2.
+Attend the Senior Course Information Night on Wednesday, 31st July at 7.00pm. - 3.
 Complete the questions on this page prior to making your Course Selections. - 4.
-Discuss your choices with your mentor and or Teachers. - 5.
-Complete your course selections for 2024 online using the details you will be given by your mentor after you have had a discussion.
+Discuss your choices with your mentor and teachers.
+Year 11 students currently enrolled/ completing a VCE course must have approval from the VCE manager, Ms Joe Logan, if wishing to change to a VM course for Year 12. - 5.
+Complete your course selections for 2025 online using the details you will be given by your mentor after your course selection interview (Year 10) or during mentor time (Year 11).

 Name: Mentor Group:

-Careers Careers I am interested in and the reasons why they interest me:
+Careers I am interested in and the e reasons why they interest me:

-Subjects in Senior School that I need to do to achieve my career plans:
+Subjects in Senior School that I no eed to do to achieve my career plans:

-☐ English or 2. ☐ Literacy
+1. English or 2.

-3. 4.
+Literacy 3.
+4.

 5. 6.

-Other su ibjects I am interested in and would be prepared to study:
+Other subjects I am interested in and would be prepared to study:

 7. 8.

 9.

-Are there e any subjects that PSC is not currently offering that you would like to study?
+Are there any subjects that PSC is not currently offering that you would like to study?

+I have discussed this also with

-I have d liscussed this plan with my parents.
+I have discussed this plan with my parents.

-Student : Signature:
+Student Signature:

-Parent S Signature:
+Parent Signature:

-this sheet with your Mentor during Course Selection Interviews who will then give you your selection code and instructions to enable you to complete your selections online.
+- Aentor during Course Selection Interviews (Year 10s) or mentor time

+(Year 11s) who will then give complete your selections onli you your subject selection code and instructions to enable you to ne.

-VCE SUBJECTS
+VCE Subjects